Tinnitus - Ringing in Ears

 - Regular use of some medications

 Tinnitus is commonly associated with noise-induced hearing loss resulting from prolonged or repeated exposure to loud and excessive noises.
-Researchers estimate around 90% of people with tinnitus also have some degree of noise-related hearing loss.
-Often the cause of tinnitus is not clearly understood unless someone suffers from another condition.
+Researchers estimate around 90% of people with this chronic condition also have some degree of noise-related hearing loss.
+Often the cause is not clearly understood unless someone suffers from another condition.
 Yet its effects can take a serious toll on quality of life.

 There Is Help For Tinnitus